camrymps/toyota-client/README.md

 Copyright (c) 2017 Michael Scott.
 Licensed under the MIT license.

 ## Disclaimer
 This client retrieves data directly from Toyota's website, but is not an "official" Toyota client.
-This is meant to be used for learning purposes only.
+This is meant to be used for learning purposes only. **Use at your own risk.**